CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

   _ : {x0 : A i0} {y0 : B i0 x0}
     → transport (λ i → Σ[ x ∈ A i ] B i x) (x0 , y0)
     {- Exercise:
-    ≡ let
-          -- This is just the same as in the non-dependent case x1 : A i1
-          x1 = transport (λ i → A i) x0

           -- Here we need a path from `B i0 x0` to `B i1 x1`
           y1 = transport ? y0